-Audio-visual translation includes the subtitling of audio-visual material (recorded speeches, films, TV series, videos, the news, documentaries, animated films etc.) as well as the localisation of videogames, subtitling for the deaf and hard of hearing and audio description for the blind and visually impaired.
-The module aims to familiarise students with the process of translation of audio-visual material, the use of relevant software and tools, as well as the selection of suitable translation techniques, such as summary, syncing etc.
+Audiovisual Translation encompasses the subtitling of audiovisual material (recorded speeches, films, TV series, videos, news, documentaries, animated content, etc.), as well as the localization of video games, subtitling for the deaf and hard-of-hearing, and audio description for blind and visually impaired individuals.
+The module aims to familiarize students with the process of translating audiovisual material, the use of relevant software and tools, and the selection of appropriate translation techniques, such as condensation, synchronization, and more.